pedrosilva410/reactTemplate/README.md

-# This a react template you can use for most react apps
+# This is a react template you can use for most react apps

 ## Available Scripts